 The Monterey County Health Officer has issued a recommendation for social distancing during legislative body meetings (ATTACHMENT 2).
-The Board of Directors of the Monterey Peninsula Regional Park District on October 19, 2021 made an initial finding of the need to conduct remote meetings, then reaffirmed those findings on November 3, 2021.
+The Board of Directors of the Monterey Peninsula Regional Park District on October 19, 2021 made an initial finding of the need to conduct remote meetings, then reaffirmed those findings on November 3, 2021, December 1, 2021 and December 14, 2021.

-If the Board adopts the required findings at this December 1, 2021 meeting, it may meet remotely pursuant to AB 361 procedures until December 31, 2021.
-Unless a special meeting is held by that date re-adopting the required findings, the Board may not meet remotely pursuant to AB 361 as of January 1, 2022.
+If the Board adopts the required findings at this January 5, 2022 meeting, it may meet remotely pursuant to AB 361 procedures until February 4, 2022.